Refract271/AO-Gem-Set-Calculator/README.md

 ## How to use?

-Simply download or copy-pase the [diveSets.py](https://github.com/Refract271/AO-Gem-Set-Calculator/blob/main/diveSets.py) file.
-If you are already familiar with python it's all explained in there but down below is a *slightly* more in-depth explanation
+Simply download or copy-paste the [diveSets.py](https://github.com/Refract271/AO-Gem-Set-Calculator/blob/main/diveSets.py) file.
+If you are already familiar with python it's all explained in it but down below is a *slightly* more in-depth explanation.

 ### Calling the function :

-You will need to edit the line that calls the function and give it the arguments you want then run the code:
+You will need to edit the line that calls the function and give it the arguments you want to then run the code:

 ```python
 print(bestSet(diveGems, 15, "airCap", 0, "swimSpeed"))